Exercise a high degree of caution overall in Colombia because of the threat of terrorism and criminal activity. See Safety and security

 - Minimise road travel through rural areas.
 Avoid trouble spots by flying where possible.
 If you plan to visit the Caño Cristales river, fly to the gateway township of La Macarena.
 See Local travel

-- Don't hail taxis on the street due to the risk of robbery.
+- Don't hail taxis on the street due to risk of robbery.
 Use only licensed taxis booked through a dispatch service or your hotel.
 See Local travel

 - A temporary ceasefire agreement between the Government of Colombia and the National Liberation Army (ELN) ended on 9 January 2018.
 The ELN has resumed attacks against government and economic targets in Colombia.
 Avoid government buildings and military sites.
 See Safety and security